Agent: AB ready to 'fit in, work hard' for Belichick

 Rosenhaus said Brown is 100 percent healthy after frostbite on the bottom of both his feet due to a cryotherapy mishap sidelined him at the beginning of training camp.
 He is not eligible to play in New England's season opener Sunday night against his former team, the Pittsburgh Steelers, but could return in Week 2 against the Dolphins in Miami, where Brown is from.

-The seven-time Pro Bowler joins a suddenly loaded Patriots receiving group, one that includes Super Bowl LIII Most Valuable Player Julian Edelman, Josh Gordon and Demaryius Thomas.
+The seven-time Pro Bowler joins a suddenly loaded Patriots receiving group, one that includes Super Bowl LIII MVP Julian Edelman, Josh Gordon and Demaryius Thomas.

 Las Vegas took notice after news of the agreement broke.
 Caesars Sportsbook made New England the Super Bowl favorite at 4-1, ahead of the Kansas City Chiefs (6-1).